Azure-Fang/No-Man-s-Sky-Mods/README.md

 * Tainted Metal x250
 * Counterfeit Circuits x1

+There is a cosmetic bug with the tree view when crafting this recipe: the three materials overlap, but are still interactible.
+As I am unable to isolate the cause, and the mod is still fully functional, I am releasing it as is until I can figure out how to pad tree cells.

 ## Legacy Research and Anomaly Detector
 As I am still unable to comprehend AMUMSS scripts, even with Jaggid Edje's assistance, this merges Legacy Research and Anomaly Detector Recipe.